 6. I want to do image recognition or machine learning.

-While you could probably use the Raspberry Pi 4 B (2GB) model, you'll likely benefit from the added RAM on the 4GB unit.
+While you could probably use the Raspberry Pi 4 B (2GB) model, you'll likely benefit from the added RAM on the 4GB unit, though the 8GB capacity is probably overkill.
 You might also want to consider attaching The Coral USB Accelerator to boost A.I. performance.